Area and Global Studies Mentorship Program

 General comments about the mentoring role

-The Area and Global Studies mentor will focus on the expectations of the International Area and Global Studies Program, the Brooks College, and the university as a whole.
+The AGS mentor will focus on the expectations of the AGS Department, Brooks College, and the University as a whole.
 The mentors role is NOT to evaluate the faculty member for salary/tenure/promotion.
 Rather, the mentor should be someone to whom the faculty member can turn to with both questions and concerns without fear of judgment or reprisal.
 The mentor is to be a source of encouragement and support, not a person looking over the new faculty's shoulder to make sure she or he is on task.

 The mentor will meet regularly with the new hire during the first year, and be ready to:

-- answer questions regarding Unit, College, and University structures and policies;
+- answer questions regarding AGS, Brooks College, and University structures and policies;

-- answer questions regarding the use of Digital Measures to produce the FAR and Workload plans, in accord with AGS, Brooks, and University-wide expectations; and
+- answer questions regarding the use of Digital Measures to produce the FAR and Workload plans, in accord with AGS, Brooks College, and University-wide expectations; and

 - be a reliable and confidential ear for issues the new hire does not feel comfortable discussing with her or his immediate supervisor.